 - Dallas Brain Injury Lawsuit Attorneys

-- Slip-and-Fall Accidents – When the condition of property leads to a slip-and-fall accident, the property owner – or, in some cases, the renter – is often held responsible for the injury.
+- Slip-and-Fall Accidents –When the condition of a property leads to a slip-and-fall accident, the property owner – or, in some cases, the renter – is often held responsible for the injury.
 Personal injury cases that stem from these types of accidents usually fall under the category of premises liability.
 From 1997 to 2013, falls accounted for 13 percent of injury deaths in Dallas County.
+Whether it’s a wet floor, an uneven pavement or tiles, or clutter in the aisle, these safety hazards can spell real danger for someone who falls.

-- Struck By/Against an Object – Sports and recreational activities lead to 21 percent of TBI in children and adolescents in the United States.
+- Struck By/Against an Object – Sports and recreational activities lead to 21 percent of TBIs in children and adolescents in the United States.
 The top four sports that lead to brain injuries are cycling, baseball/softball, football and basketball.
 An investigation by NBC 5 found that there were 2,500 concussions in just one school year at Dallas-Ft.
-Wayne area school districts.
+Worth area school districts.
+A great deal of medical research is now being conducted that shows just how common TBI is when sports injuries occur.

 - Workplace Accidents – Dangerous work conditions can lead to serious injuries.
-This includes exposure to hazardous materials, slip-and-fall accidents, defective equipment, construction accidents, and accidents from the transportation of goods.
+This includes exposure to hazardous materials (which can cause a person to pass out and fall), defective equipment, slip-and-fall accidents, construction accidents, and accidents from the transportation of goods.
 Brain injuries are more common in certain industries, such as transportation, fishing, agriculture and logging.
-However, perhaps the most dangerous industry for TBI’s is construction.
+However, perhaps the most dangerous industry for TBIs is construction.

 So, what happens after someone suffers a major injury to the brain?